Back to projects

 Scoping Design and Development

-Based on research, I defined user stories, designed core functional flows, and created service blueprints instrumental in identifying front- and back-end capabilities and requirements.
+Defined user stories, designed core functional flows, and created service blueprints to identify front-end and back-end capabilities and requirements.

 From Ambiguity to Clear Alignment

-I led design reviews with Product and Engineering to align the team around the core workflow architecture.
-Using system maps, I surfaced and negotiated tradeoffs between technical constraints and user needs.
+Led design reviews with Product and Engineering to align on the core workflow architecture.
+Used system maps to surface and negotiate tradeoffs between technical constraints and user need

 Defined Archetype User Stories